Donald Trump's grandfather Frederick Trump was a pimp and drug dealer who made his fortune running a brothel and opium den.

-In November 2015, the biography of Frederick Trump, Donald Trump’s grandfather, was condensed into two paragraphs and then passed around the internet via the above-displayed meme.
-While some of the information included in the meme is accurate, much of it is either over-exaggerated or incomplete.
+In November 2015, the biography of Frederick Trump, Donald Trump’s grandfather, was condensed into two paragraphs and then passed around the internet via a meme.
+While some of the information included in the meme is accurate, much of it is either over-exaggerated or incomplete:

 This particular rumor centers on the idea that Frederich Trump made his fortune via brothels and opium dens.
 While there is anecdotal evidence that Trump dabbled in prostitution, there is no proof that this made up the bulk of his fortune.

-In Gwenda Blair’s 2001 book The Trumps: Three Generations Of Builders And A Presidential Candidate, she described how Frederick Trump opened a series of restaurants and hotels during the Klondike Gold Rush in the 1890s.
+In Gwenda Blair’s 2000 book The Trumps: Three Generations of Builders and a Presidential Candidate, she described how Frederick Trump opened a series of restaurants and hotels during the Klondike Gold Rush in the 1890s.
 One of those hotels, The Arctic Restaurant and Hotel, was described as decadent and far superior to other restaurants in the area:

 “In the larder was salmon and an extraordinary variety of meats, including duck, ptarmigan, grouse, goose, and swan, as well as caribou, moose, goat, sheep, rabbit, and squirrel.
 Incredibly, the New Arctic served fresh fruit: red currants, raspberries, strawberries, blueberries, blackberries, even cranberries.
 A small oasis of luxury, the Arctic’s menu was a vast improvement over what the two restaurateurs had been able to offer on the trail.”

 An anonymous letter to the Yukon, however, claimed that The Arctic Restaurant and Hotel was also known for prostitution: